530

 7

 Michele Gortani was an Italian geologist, entomologist, and politician.
-He was a specialist on the Carnian Alps where he grew up and worked for much of his life.
+He was a specialist on the Carnic Alps where he grew up and worked for much of his life.

 7